 We all dream of being able just to put the skis on outside our doorstep and on to miles of powdered ski runs, the concept behind ski-in ski-out properties.
-For most skiers ski-in ski-out properties is the ultimate luxury when you go skiing and luckily many French ski resorts have been built around this idea.
+For most skiers, ski-in ski-out properties are the ultimate luxury when you go skiing and luckily many French ski resorts have been built around this idea.

 Ski-in Ski-out resorts in French Alps

 Most of these ski-in ski-out ski resorts appeared in the 1960s in the French Alps.
 These included La Plagne in 1961, Les Ménuires in 1963, Flaine and Le Corbier in 1967 or Les Arcs in 1968 (at Findhomeabroad we list most new-build ski-in ski-out properties currently on offer in French Alps).
 At the time, pragmatism prevailed over any other consideration.
 The architecture was under the influence of Le Corbusier, who favoured the functional dimension of buildings.
 These must meet the four main functions of man: work, housing, travelling and leisure. thought out for the city originally, this model will be transposed to the ski resorts of the French Alps.
 It must be said that the French State, by launching its Snow Plan in the 1960s, wanted to take advantage of the growing craze of French for winter sports.